 Danamon’s focus on fulfilling all of its customers’ needs is reflected in its business approach.
 Implemented in 2003, a universal banking focus pivoted Danamon’s business expansion ahead.
 By the end of 2004, Danamon had completed its array of business segments, spanning from mass market, SME & Commercial banking, retail banking, cards business, syariah banking, corporate banking, treasury, capital markets & financial institutions, in addition to Adira Finance.
 2004 also marked Danamon establishing a solid entry into the insurance and household financing businesses through Adira Insurance and Adira Kredit (formerly Adira Quantum).
 Danamon’s acquisition of American Express card business in Indonesia in 2006 made the bank one of the largest card issuers in the country.

 A surviving entity in a merger of 9 Bank Taken Over (BTO) during the Asian financial crisis which began in the late 1990s, Danamon has emerged as one of the largest and strongest financial institutions in the region.
 With over 50 years of experience, Danamon continues to strive to be a bank that ’make things happen’ for its customers – it’s brand promise.
-Danamon currently ranks as the sixth largest bank by asset size in Indonesia, and operates a branch network with over 3,300 branches and points of sales, including its Danamon Simpan Pinjam (DSP) and Syariah units as well as its subsidiaries branches.
+Danamon currently ranks as the sixth largest bank by asset size in Indonesia, and operates a network of around 3,350, including among others convenitonal branches, Danamon Simpan Pinjam (DSP) outlets and subsidiary units.
 Danamon is also supported by a comprehensive array of electronic banking conveniences.